Film: Groundhog Day

 - Viewers Are Goldfish: Subverted by this film and many others that use "Groundhog Day" Loop plot devices, as each repetition has variations.

-- When the Clock Strikes Twelve: It's 6 AM in this case.
+- When the Clock Strikes Twelve: It’s six AM in this case.
 True, Phil relives Groundhog Day proper every day, but it's from 6:00 AM February 2 to 5:59 AM February 3.
-Lampshaded once when Rita expects him to "turn into a pumpkin or something" at 12 midnight.
+Lampshaded once when Rita says she expected him to “turn into a pumpkin or something” at midnight.

-- A World Half Full: Invoked by Gus, when he comments Phil is a "glass half empty" kind of guy.
+- A World Half Full: Invoked by Gus, when he comments Phil has a “glass-half-empty” mindset.